givepraise/docs/src/pages/index.md

 ## 2. Reputation

 Use Praise to build reputation scores.
-The Praise contribution graph represents a verifiable record of community contributions - who did what, when and to what impact?!
+The Praise contribution graph represents a verifiable record of community contributions - **who did what, when and to what impact?!**
 <PraiseHands class="tiny-praise-hands"/>

 ## 3. Rewards

 Use Praise to reward contributors based on actual contributions and impact.
-Praise integrates with a number of token distribution platforms.
+Praise integrates with a number of **token distribution platforms**.
 <PraiseHands class="tiny-praise-hands"/>

 ## 4. Culture of giving and gratitude

 Use Praise to build a culture of cooperation, giving, and gratitude within your community.
-Research has shown that praise can reinforce positive feelings and strengthen bonds between people.
+Research has shown that praise can **reinforce positive feelings** and **strengthen bonds** between people.
 In online communities, this can be especially important for creating a sense of community and fostering cooperation.

 <div class="black-section">